-At the end of 2019, nearly one million square feet of hotel space was under construction and 800,000 square feet was
+At the end of 2019, nearly one million square feet of hotel space was under construction and 800,000 square feet was completed in Boston, notably in the Back Bay, Downtown, Roxbury, and South Boston neighborhoods.

 Consumer Spending

 Overall consumer spending by Boston residents, which includes both online and in-person transactions, fell by 19% during the month of March and 41% in April as the COVID-19 shutdown began (See Figure 8).
 Boston residents who maintained their jobs during the pandemic still had income to spend, but may have shifted their spending patterns in light of the public health risks (for example limiting restaurant dining).
 However, for residents who lost their jobs or a significant portion of their income, lack of financial resources became a driving factor behind consumer spending decisions.